FDM vs. SLA vs. SLS: Battle of the 3D technologies

 Fused Deposition Modeling (FDM)

 The most democratized additive manufacturing method, Fused Deposition Modeling works by extruding a thermoplastic polymer through a heated nozzle and depositing it on a build stage.
 FDM machines are the most affordable, especially for individuals that do not have a company’s budget.
-Many brands today are available pre-built like MakerBot and Ultimaker, two of the most popular desktop 3D printers, or can be built using DIY kits or going from the grounds up and printing parts to create a 3D printer.
+Many brands today are available pre-built like MakerBot and Ultimaker, two of the most popular desktop 3D printers, or can be built using DIY kits or going from the ground up and printing parts to create an FDM 3D printer.

-The concept behind FDM printers is simple: a plastic filament runs through the nozzle and melts when in contact while being gradually deposited in a structured way until the object is finished.
-The plastic used in FDM are generally ABS (Acrylonitrile Butadiene Styrene), PLA (Polyactic Acid) and Nylon (Polyamide), but other exotic varieties of materials can also be used, like a material blend of plastic and wood or carbon.
+The concept behind FDM printers is simple: a plastic filament runs through the nozzle and melts when in contact while being gradually deposited in a structured way on the printer bed until the object is finished.
+The plastic used in FDM filaments are generally ABS (Acrylonitrile Butadiene Styrene), PLA (Polyactic Acid) and Nylon (Polyamide), but other exotic varieties of materials can also be used, like a material blend of plastic and wood or carbon.

-SLA has also seen a popularity as desktop 3D printers but is usually sold pre-built like the Form 2 from Formlabs or the Ember from Autodesk.
+SLA has also seen a popularity as desktop 3D printers but is usually sold pre-built like SLA 3D printer Form 2 from Formlabs or the Ember from Autodesk.
+FDM and SLA 3D technology are two really effective manufacturing methods.
 However, such printers are much more expensive than FDM printers, as their costs range from the thousands of dollars/euros ($3,499 for the Form 2, $5,995 for the Ember).

 Carbon CLIP Technology